QuSpin/QuSpin/sphinx/source/user_basis.rst

 * ...
 * ...

-The user basis brings to surface the low-level functionality of the `basis_general` classes and allows the user to customize the relevant function methods.
+The `user_basis` class brings to surface the low-level functionality of the `basis_general` core class and allows the user to customize the corresponding function methods, thereby creating their provate QuSpin basis class.

 **TUTORIAL CONTENTS:**